mzdyb/network-configuration-as-code/README.md

 - **Rollback capabilities**: revert to previous configurations using Git history

 ## Remarks
 Config modules are not declarative so they do not define configuration states.
-It is good practice to define states when creating Jinja2 templates, it makes configuration removal process much easier.
+It is good practice to define states when creating Jinja2 templates (states are implemented in this project), it makes configuration removal process much easier.
 Arista config module has 'replace: config' parameter which allows atomic configuration change.
 It is very beneficial for CaC approach because we don't have to track configuration states in case when the entire configuration is defined in Jinja2.
 To see the example of this approach see the following project: https://github.com/mzdyb/netdevops